emojicode/emojicode.github.io/src/guides/compile-and-run.md

 😀 🐽dictionary 🔤de🔤❗️❗️
 ```

-This won’t work, however. 🍯’s 🐽 returns an optional.
-An optional is like
+This won’t work, however. 🐽 on a dictionary returns an optional.
+An
-a box that can contain something or be empty.
-We have to check therefore,
+optional is like a box that can contain something or be empty.
+We have
-whether our dictionary actually returned a value for the key `🔤de🔤`.
+to check therefore, whether our dictionary actually returned a value
+for the key `🔤de🔤`.

 The easiest way to do this is with the conditional assignment: